 - All kittens will be registered with an authentic registry such as TICA or CCA;

-- A kitten will have two sets of immunizations protecting against Panleukopenia, Rhinotracheitis, Calicivirus and will typically be 12 weeks old or more before leaving the breeder;
+- A kitten will have at least two sets of immunizations protecting against Panleukopenia, Rhinotracheitis, Calicivirus and will typically be 12 weeks old or more before leaving the breeder;

 - The breeder will never sell an entire litter to someone to resell for them.